 I was helping out with a rifle class taught by a friend of mine, and one of the other instructors brought in one of the new uber-compact 9mm pistols that are all the rage.
 We all got a chance to shoot the thing, and the results were telling.

 Most people’s approach to testing a new gun is to get set into a ‘proper’ range-based stance, carefully line up the sights, and make a slow, smooth shot; repeat until the magazine is empty, and declare it a wonderful gun.
 Everyone at this range did that.

 I used to do that too, but lately I’ve been testing guns under the conditions I expect to use them — conditions that are congruent with the gun’s purpose.
 For a defensive gun that means shooting as if I’m being attacked.

 I’d already played with the thing, so I was familiar with how it worked and how the trigger broke.
 In terms of the gun’s operation there were no surprises.
-I chambered a round and, from a high compressed or “chest ready” position, extended and pressed the trigger repeatedly and rapidly.
+I chambered a round and, from a “chest ready” position, extended and pressed the trigger repeatedly and rapidly.
 I shot at a pace that was consistent with how I shoot an Airweight ‘J’ frame, which frequent and realistic practice has taught me would deliver the balance of speed and precision needed to put rounds on the target (the ring in an IDPA silhouette) at the distance I was standing (about 5 yards.)